tl-its-umich-edu/canvas-course-manager-next/README.md

     ```
 16. Grant yourself admin access by updating the `auth_user` table and setting `is_staff` to 1.
 Optionally, you can also set `is_superuser` to 1.
 Currently, only enabling the `is_staff` permission will grant access to the Admin console.

+#### UnitTesting
+All test cases are going in the `tests` folder and run it as below
+`docker exec -it ccm_web python manage.py test`
+Testing usecases from on file
+`docker exec -it ccm_web python manage.py test backend.tests.<name-of-file-without-dotpy>`
 #### Deploying to GitHub Pages

 To deploy the latest changes to the GitHub Pages site, follow the steps below: